10 Drool-Worthy Knitted Bib Patterns for Every Little Dribbler

 I Love Stockinette Baby Bib

 This pattern consists of mostly stockinette stitch with a garter border.
 Need to know how to cast on, knit, purl, increase, decrease, short row, i-cord and applied i-cord.
-According to the designer Laura, the short rows make it easier to knit and provide a more finished look.
-She provided some brief instructions for making short rows, hopefully making it unnecessary to spend more time finding instructions elsewhere.

 The garter stitch border not only looks nice, but it is also prevent curling because stockinette stitch likes to curl.
 So, the garter border is compulsory.

-This free PDF pattern is available at www.ravelry.com
+The free PDF pattern is available at www.ravelry.com

 Norah Gaughan’s Orangelo Baby Bib